foobarlab/funtoo-stage3-packer/README.md

 # Funtoo stage3 box packer

-This is a minimal stage3 snapshot of Funtoo Linux that is packaged into a Vagrant box file.
+This is a customized minimal stage3 snapshot of Funtoo Linux that is packaged into a Vagrant box file.
 Currently only a VirtualBox version is provided.

 ## Operating system